kalkih/mini-graph-card/CONTRIBUTING.md

 The release script will replace this with the correct version.

 We follow *semantic versioning* conventions and enforce it using GitHub release actions.
-This means, we require semantic commit messages.
+This means, we require semantic commit messages, following the [angular conventional commit](https://www.conventionalcommits.org) style.
 For PRs, this is ensured using a GitHub action.